 Looking for another path to dominate since the Tracklib shot landed successfully, Don Kody entered the arena of the Producer Plug Beat Battle Community headed up by Wu-Tang/Mike Dean affiliate Distrolord.
 Kody entered battle after battle sometimes suffering first round knockouts.
 Victory final arrives in battle judged by Motown great El DeBarge known in hip-hop for the varies sample flips of his works by Notorious BIG for the One More Chance Remix that became a smash up to this generation in the form of Moneybagg Yo’s “Wockesha”.
 Producer Plug Championship end with Don Kody crowned the champ for 2021 as he won the final showdown between all the 1st place winners of the previous battles during the year.

-Don Kody also co-produces with fellow Ohioan Rufus Blaq who has hits of his own like “Out Of Sight (YO!)” & “Don’t Worry (My Shorty)” with Spinderella as well hits he’s written for Omarion, Faith Evans, Angie Stone, Destiny’s Child, Mila J and most recently Jhene Aiko’s e certified gold single ” P*$$Y FAIRY (OTW)”.
-Another co-producer with Don Kody is Mad Lion known for working with KRS-One, and hit song “Take It Easy” and taking home the 1994 & 1995 Source Award as Reggae Artist of the Year.
-Mad Lion’s Killah Pride imprint embraced Don Kody’s sound which led to a collaboration on a trippy stoner R&B vibe that became Mila J’s “Everyday’s 420” single
+Don Kody also co-produced music with platinum rapper/songwriter Rufus Blaq whose had hits of his own with “Out Of Sight (Yo!)” & “Artifacts of Life (featuring LOX) as well as written for artists like Omarion, Faith Evans, Angie Stone, Destiny’s Child, and most recently Jhene Aiko along with Mad Lion, Hip-Hop/Reggae artists and CEO of Killah Pride Music who’s known for working with KRS-One in addition his own hits like “Take It Easy” and taking home the 1994 & 1995 Source Award as Reggae Artist of the Year.
+Mad Lion’s most recent song “NY Where I’m From” is co-produced by Don Kody blurring the lines of Hip-Hop Reggae & NY Drill.
+They double backed the collaboration on a trippy stoner R&B vibe that found its way to the talented Mila J and became the sexy stoner jam “Everyday’s 420”.